 Over 5 million visitors a year come to see the Grand Canyon and despite the long drive, it's definitely worth it if you get inspired by amazing nature.

 Surrounding and running along the length of the canyon are large national parks and preserved areas where you can camp, hike and generally enjoy the outdoors.
-Some of the closest to the Grand Canyon Village (best place to head to from Los Angeles) are the Kaibab National Forest, the Cococino National Forest and the Mojave National Preserve.
+Some of the closest to the Grand Canyon Village (best place to head to from Los Angeles) are the Kaibab National Forest, the Coconino National Forest and the Mojave National Preserve.

 Depending on time, you can combine your road trip to the Grand Canyon with either Vegas (see above) or the road trip to Flagstaff and Sedona (see below).